 To answer this question Metz proposes his own theory of self-transcendence: “The good, the true, and the beautiful confer great meaning on life insofar as we transcend our animal nature by positively orienting our rational nature in a substantial way toward conditions of human existence that are largely responsible for many of its other conditions.”

 Metz explains this focus on fundamental conditions by considering the difference between a well-planned crime and moral achievements such as providing medical care or freeing persons from tyranny.
 Moral actions, unlike immoral ones, respect personal autonomy, support other’s choices, and confer meaning.
 Intellectual reflection sheds light on human nature; scientific knowledge explains external reality; and great art illuminates profound human experiences like love, death, war, and peace.

-One might object that reading trashy fiction or pondering that 2 + 2 = 4 involve reason and focus on fundamental conditions, but do not confer meaning.
+One might object that reading trashy fiction or pondering that 2 + 2 = 4 involves reason and focus on fundamental conditions, but does not confer meaning.
 Metz replies that substantial effort is necessary to fully meet his standard, and that is missing in the above examples.
 In addition, progress is also necessary for meaning.
 Not simply doing, knowing, or making what was done, known, or made before, but the bringing forth something new.
 Metz concludes that we transcend ourselves and find meaning “by substantially orienting one’s rational nature in a positive way toward fundamental objects and perhaps thereby making an advancement.”

 This is a carefully and conscientiously crafted work.
-It is not an easy read, but it is a substantive and enlightening one which will reward the dutiful reader.
+It is not an easy read, but it is a substantive and enlightening one that will reward the dutiful reader.
 We commend Professor Metz for this wonderful piece of scholarship.